 2. Inbound Existing Coverages Sync file - FROM Unum

-Once received, the enrollment file may be uploaded directly into the respective company on EN via the “Import Employees and Enrollments” tab available on the company home page (the standard import tool).
+Once received, the enrollment file may be uploaded directly into the respective company on EN via the “Import Employees and Enrollments” link available on the company home page (aka EN's standard import tool).
 For more information on Importing UNUM enrollments, please refer to Import Options.
 Failing to sync prior to an enrollment may result in enrollment errors as well as inaccurate enrollment records on both EN and plane.biz